Uniform distribution via lattices: from point sets to sequences

 \section{Abstract}

-In this work we construct many sequences $S=S^\Box_{b,d}$, or $S=S^\boxplus_{b,d}$ in the $d$--dimensional unit hypercube, which for $d=1$ are (generalized) van der Corput sequences or Niederreiter's $(0,1)$-sequences in base $b$ respectively.
-Further, we introduce the notion of $f$-sublinearity and use it to define discrepancy functions which subsume the notion of $L^p$-discrepancy, Wasserstein $p$-distance, and many more methods to compare empirical measures to an underlying base measure.
-We will relate bounds for a given discrepancy functions $\mathscr{D}$ of the multiset of projected lattice sets $P(b^{-m}\Z^d$), to bounds of $\mathscr{D}(Z_N)$, i.e. the initial segments of the sequence $Z=P(S)$ for any $N\in\N$.
-We show that this relation holds in any dimension $d$, for any map $P$ defined on a hypercube, and any discrepancy function as introduced in this work for which bounds on $P(b^{-m}\Z^d+v$) can be obtained.
+In this work we construct many sequences $S=S^\Box_{b,d}$ and $S=S^\boxplus_{b,d}$ in the $d$--dimensional unit hypercube, which for $d=1$ are (generalized) van der Corput sequences or Niederreiter's $(0,1)$-sequences in base $b$, respectively.
+Further, we introduce the notion of $f$-subadditivity and use it to define discrepancy functions which subsume the notion of $L^p$-discrepancy, Wasserstein $p$-distance, and many more methods to compare empirical measures to an underlying base measure.
+We will relate bounds for a given discrepancy function $\mathscr{D}$ of the multiset of projected lattice sets (treated as empirical measures), $P(b^{-m}\Z^d$), to bounds of $\mathscr{D}(E_{Z_N})$, i.e. the initial segments of the sequence $Z=P(S)$ for any $N\in\N$.
+We show that this relation holds in any dimension $d$ and for any map $P$ defined on a hypercube, for which bounds on $\mathscr{D}(E_{P(b^{-m}\Z^d+v)})$ can be obtained.
 We apply this theorem in $d=1$ to obtain bounds for the $L^p$--discrepancy of van der Corput and Niederreiter (0,1) sequences in terms of digit sums for all $0<p\leq \infty$.
-In $d=2$ an application of our construction yields many sequences on the two-sphere, such that the initial segments $Z_N$ have low $L^\infty$--discrepancy.
+In $d=2$ an application of our construction yields many sequences on the two-sphere, such that the initial segments $Z_N$ have small $L^\infty$--discrepancy.